actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ```

 ## Quantile Function
 The quantile function on the other hand is the inverse of the cdf function.
-It basically gives us the realisation as threshold for which a given percentage of realisations falls below this threshold.
-The percentage is known as the quantile of the distribution.
+It basically finds the realisation as a threshold for which a given percentage/quantile (p, which we set) of realisations falls below it.

 $$
 \text{Quantile Function} = \text{cdf}^{-1}(x)